Every artist dips his brush in his own soul, and paints his own nature into his pictures. Henry Ward Beecher

 You have ADD and you are going to rock it my friend.
 You have something valuable to offer this world, something that cannot be offered by anyone else.
 When you learn how to master the Art of ADD, you will find that achieving your goals and dreams is so much easier.

 The Five Pillars of ADD Artistry

 Creativity – Using your innate abilities in creativity, or developing the creativity you never knew you had (yes, we are all creative) will not only help you excel in your art or business/career, it will help you manage the challenges of life with ADHD better.

 Focus – This skill, once developed, is the underpinning of all successful endeavors.
 Without focus, you chase your tail.
 With focus, you move forward.
 What’s more – you experience more of your life because you are actually present for it.

 Productivity – It’s great to have ideas and goals, but not so great to do nothing with them.
 Learning to become more productive requires a unique understanding of ADHD.
 You won’t do things the way everybody else does them.
 You’ll do them your own way.

 Growth – The point of life is to get better at whatever it is you are doing – whether you a professional, a creative, or a regular person.
 We can get better at living.
 We can get better at living with ADHD.
 Getting better is also how we succeed in life.

 Mindset – You’ve more than likely had years of criticism and experience telling you how crap you are.
 A significant chunk of this psychological warfare has been in your own head, no doubt.
 It’s time to let it go.
 Don’t mistake art for perfection – even masterpieces have flaws.
 Your mindset is your single biggest asset when it comes to getting what you want out of life.

 The Art of ADD can be applied to anyone who wants to live their life in their own way, one that is congruent with the way they are built, and in line with their values.

-It is also about honesty, integrity, authenticity and responsibility.
 It’s about being you in this world, in your own artful way.